woocommerce/woocommerce-admin/README.md

 npm run storybook
 ```

-Moreover, If you would like to view the storybook docs in rtl style, then you can run
+If you would like to view the storybook docs in right-to-left styling, you can run this instead:

 ```
 npm install